MISSISSAUGA PRIVATE INVESTIGATOR

 Repeated stalking causes another person to fear for their safety and is not prohibited under Ontario law.
 Punishment for stalking can be up to 10 years, and possibly more if there are prior injunctions barring contact, such as a restraining order.

-The private investigation industry falls under the regulations of the Private Security and Investigative Services Act (PSISA).
+The private investigation industry falls under the regulations of the Ontario Solicitor General – Private Security and Investigative Services Branch.
 The laws set the foundation for rules and regulations as well as a code of conduct that private investigators must adhere to.

 A private investigator cannot carry any other symbol of authority, such as a badge, or pretend to be an agent of the government.
 They are not allowed to make an arrest or refer to themselves as a detective, officer, or any other term that may signify that they are a member of a law enforcement body.

-Under the terms of the PSISA, a private investigator must act professionally at all times and treat everyone with respect, integrity, and honesty.
+Under the terms of the Ontario Solicitor General – Private Security and Investigative Services Branch, a private investigator must act professionally at all times and treat everyone with respect, integrity, and honesty.
 They are not allowed to use excessive force or engage in abusive language.
 Furthermore, they must not drink on the job or be under the influence of drugs.

 In the Canadian Charter of Rights and Freedoms, an individual’s right to privacy is enshrined in law.
 The law protects them against “unreasonable search or seizure”, and private investigators must comply with all the tenets of the law, too.
 Therefore, it is illegal for private investigators to enter someone’s property without authorization or remain on a property if the authorization has been revoked.
 Wiretapping without individual consent or before obtaining a warrant is also prohibited.

-Types of investigations that private investigators are legally allowed to do
+Types of investigations we are legally allowed to do

 After acquiring a private investigation license, an individual is allowed to: